Table of Contents

 You can also see if the dog knows any training by asking basic commands from him, like ‘sit,’ ‘down,’ or ‘stay.’

 Talk to the shelter volunteers about any known behavioral issues like biting, nipping, food guarding, or pulling on a leash.

-Although protecting food in a shelter may be related to the environment having prior knowledge can make the difference at home.
+Although protecting food in a shelter may be related to the environment, having prior knowledge can make a difference at home.

 Return with Other Pets